devdattapandey2512/swapprg/README.md

-# swapprg
+# Swap Program
-swaping of two numbers without using third variable
+swapping of two numbers without using third variable